tinyos/tinyos-main/apps/tests/deluge/Blink/README.txt

 motes) by first uploading the image to the base station.
 Then, tell the base station to disseminate the image.
 For example,

-   tos-deluge /dev/ttyUSB0 telosb -d 0

-Finally, after the image has been disseminated, instruct the base station to disseminate the command to reprogram.
-For example,

-   tos-deluge /dev/ttyUSB0 telosb -r 0
+   tos-deluge /dev/ttyUSB0 telosb -dr 1

 For a more detailed discussion on Deluge T2, please refer to the Deluge T2 manual.